 It appears the property has been altered to form its current internal layout.
-It is presumed all documentation and permissions have been obtained for all such works.
+It is presumed any documentation has been obtained for all such works.

 Rights of access, land ownership and maintenance liabilities around the periphery of the subjects should be confirmed with an inspection of the Title Deeds.